Shuvo-saha/Retail-Analytics-Showcase/README.md

 - The algorithms driving modern retail analytics
 - How effective these algorithms can be in answering those questions

-You can view the app [here](https://retail-analytics-showcase.herokuapp.com/)
+You can view the web app [here](https://retail-analytics-showcase.herokuapp.com/)

 ---
 ## References